playfulprogramming/playfulprogramming/CONTRIBUTING.md

   "description": "Haskell programmer, fanfiction author, and an omniscient unicorn.",

   // Social usernames can include "twitter", "github", "gitlab",
-  // "linkedIn", "twitch", "dribbble", "mastodon", "threads", and
+  // "linkedIn", "twitch", "dribbble", "mastodon", "threads", "youtube",
-  // "youtube", as well as a "website" that can be anything you want!
+  // and "cohost", as well as a "website" that can be anything you want!
   "socials": {
     "twitter": "UnicornUttrncs",
     "github": "unicorn-utterances",